Floorp-Projects/Floorp/toolkit/components/telemetry/docs/pings.rst

 * :doc:`main <main-ping>` - contains the information collected by Telemetry (Histograms, hang stacks, ...)
 * :doc:`saved-session <main-ping>` - has the same format as a main ping, but it contains the *"classic"* Telemetry payload with measurements covering the whole browser session.
 This is only a separate type to make storage of saved-session easier server-side.
 This is temporary and will be removed soon.
 * :doc:`crash <crash-ping>` - a ping that is captured and sent after Firefox crashes.
+* :doc:`uitour-ping` - a ping submitted via the UITour API
 * ``activation`` - *planned* - sent right after installation or profile creation
 * ``upgrade`` - *planned* - sent right after an upgrade
 * ``deletion`` - *planned* - on opt-out we may have to tell the server to delete user data